This blog may contain affiliate links. Read our disclosure policy for more info.

-3. Te Anau Downs
+4. Te Anau Downs

 Te Anau Downs is just 30 kilometers (18.6 miles) from Te Anau and is the starting point of the Milford Track – one of the 10 Great Walks in New Zealand.
-This track requires you to get a water taxi from the jetty next to Fiordland National Park Lodge.
-This track is incredibly popular and rightly so as it features glacial valleys, rainforest, and cascading waterfalls.
+If you love hiking like I do, then this can easily be the highlight of your trip up to Milford Sound – aside from the final cruise, of course!

-4. Eglinton Valley
+5. Eglinton Valley

-This valley was actually carved by glaciers just like Milford Sound and when visiting it can be overwhelming to think just how much ice must have occupied this region at one point in time!
+This valley was actually carved by glaciers just like Milford Sound and every time I visit I can’t help thinking just how much ice must have occupied this region at one point in time – crazy!

 There are also a few places in the Eglinton Valley that were filming locations in the Lord of the Rings movies.
-Namely the Eglinton mountains, also known as the Misty Mountains in the Fellowship of the Ring.
+Namely the Eglinton Mountains, also known as the Misty Mountains in the Fellowship of the Ring.

-5. Mirror Lakes
+6. Mirror Lakes

 Mirror Lakes is easily one of my favorite stops between Te Anau and Milford Sound.
-This stop is simply a pullover bay on the side of the road and once parked up it’s around a 400-meter return track that leads you to the dreamlike Mirror Lakes.
+Located in the Eglinton Valley, as you drive you’ll spot a pullover bay on the side of the road where you can park up.
+From here, it’s a simple 400-meter (1,312 feet) return track that leads you to the dreamlike Mirror Lakes.

 Seeing as the walk is so flat and quick it’s a perfect walk for the whole family.
 The pull-off is well signposted on Milford Road and it’s about 56 kilometers (34.8 miles) north of Te Anau.

-6. Lake Gunn
+7. Lake Gunn

-7. Key Summit hike
+8. Key Summit Track

-8. Pops View Lookout/Hollyford Lookout
+9. Pops View Lookout/Hollyford Lookout

 For those who don’t plan on hiking in Fiordland National Park, there aren’t many chances to star down into deep valleys.
 For that reason, a stop at Pops View Lookout is a must!

 This scenic viewpoint offers amazing views of the Hollyford Valley and the best part is you don’t have to hike at all.
-Simply, pull over in the parking lot and enjoy the stunning views – it’s that easy!
+Simply, pull over in the parking lot and enjoy the stunning views – it’s that easy.

 The parking lot is located on a sharp bend so be very careful crossing traffic to get in there.
 Oh, and there’s often a cheeky kea in the parking lot who may try to steal your keys, so keep them close!

-9. Lake Marian Track
+10. Lake Marian Track

-10. Monkey Creek
+11. Monkey Creek

 Despite its name, there are definitely no monkeys here.
 In fact, this creek got its name from a European settler who lived in the area in the 1800s, his dog’s name was – you guessed it – Monkey!
 The rare whio (blue ducks) live in the creek and the parking lot is a good place to see another cheeky kea.